Interior Design Trends in 2022 that will be huge.

 And, we also took a look last year for 2021 insider trends that you must see!

 So, for this year Interior Design Trends in 2022 that will be HUGE,

 I found an article in House Beautiful to riff off of. (please follow along here for the original article.)

 House Beautiful did an article about ten interior decorating and design trends for 2022

 The problem for me is that Google believes that House Beautiful is an authority on residential design and decoration.
 Of course, they absolutely should be!

-It’s the content of the article, in question.
+The article is well-written; I don’t have a beef with the writing; it’s the content of the article, in question.
 However, the interior design trends for 2022 were created by legitimate interior designers.
-I don’t know if they came up with the trends or someone else did.
+I don’t know if they came up with the trends or if someone else did.

 Okay, it’s time to discuss the ten House Beautiful interior decorating and design trends in 2022

 Interior designer Sarah Hillery suggested this as a trend for 2022, and I agree with her.
 I’ve always loved vintage and antique pieces.
 That’s why one of my HOT SALES pages is devoted entirely to vintage and antiques pieces.

 “Natural Materials” can be anything from linen, cotton, wool, gold, silver, and stone.
 The designer said, “Individuals are seeking a more responsible approach to design so that their living spaces “live longer” by incorporating elements that encapsulate their surroundings.”